brenderbee/coworking-freelance/README.md

 Use light color on dark.
 Other coworking spaces do not do this, so this might be a bold choice.
 It just seems cool to me.
 First image sent by client shows the space with a light blue wall.
 Used this to generate a color palette.

 Decided to keep the Signup/Get Started form at the top of the page so that the user can do that first.
-The goal IS to get people to sign up.
+The goal is to get people to sign up.
+The signup form is centered and the button a contrasting color so that it stands out.

-Used icons with labels in Amenities section to clearly communicate what the space has to offer.
+Used icons with labels in Amenities section to clearly communicate what the space has to offer at a glance.

 Coworking spaces do not tend to show prices upfront.
 Users generally have to request information first.
 This site follows the same protocol.